CodeYourFuture/Changes/README.md

 Over three sessions at the CYF Summit 2021, we talked about managing change at CYF.
 We talked about times we wanted to make changes and didn’t, and why that happened.
 We talked about change we disagreed with, or didn’t see the point of, and how we challenged that (or didn’t).
 It was a big discussion, and lots of great insights and experiences were shared, which we can talk about in more detail elsewhere, but in the last session, we worked on one clear plan to address some of the challenges and problems we had shared over the day.

 ## So [here is our Change Board](https://github.com/orgs/CodeYourFuture/projects/67): a place to collectively manage change at CYF.
 It's the project attached to this repo.

+### Propose change
-Make proposals by opening an issue on this repo.
-Invite others to discuss your ticket and commit to action.
-Add a timeline and a roadmap will be automatically created.
+1. Make proposals by opening an issue on this repo
+1. Invite others to discuss your ticket and commit to action with a delivery date
+### Make change
+1. Get +four people to test that the criteria are met and the change is equipped
+1. Get on and do it

+## More details

 Our change board is a place that can: